marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 E. show-module-resolution <br>
 F. summary <br>

+Correct Answer: B; E

+Options A is incorrect because *describe-module* has the *d* equivalent.
+Option C is incorrect because *module* has the *m* equivalent.
+Option D is incorrect because *module-path* has the *p* equivalent.
+Option F is incorrect because *summary* has the *s* equivalent.
+Option B and E are the correct answers because they do not have equivalents.

 -----------------

 23. Which of the following are legal commands to runa modular program where *n* is the module name and *c* is the class